docker/extensions-sdk/docs/tutorials/minimal-frontend-extension.md

 The bare minimum configuration that a Dockerfile's extension requires to function properly is:

 - Labels - required to provide extra information about the extension.
-- The src code - in this case, an `index.html` that sits within the `ui` folder.
+- The source code - in this case, an `index.html` that sits within the `ui` folder.
 - The `metadata.json` file.

 ```Dockerfile title="Dockerfile" linenums="1"